sunderblade/nud2google/README.md

 I am currently using bash and a whisper of python 2.7 on a Mac.
 Bash is kind of rough so eventually I would recode it all in python once I learn it better.
 I just found somethings easier to cope with in bash so I went with it.

+This handles dupes by removing them until the rows are unique.
+Duplicates are entries that are identical in every field.

 The central script file is nud2goog.sh.

 -sstreeter 7/24/2017